alre5639/alre5639.github.io/README.md

 # About me
-I am currently a second year research assistant in the Autonomous Robtoics and Percetions Group (ARPG) at the University of Colorado Boulder in the Computer Science Department.
+I am currently a second year research assistant in the Autonomous Robtoics and Percetions Group (ARPG) at the CU Boulder in the Computer Science Department.
 My advisor is Christoffer Heckman and I work primarily in verified controls and autonomy.

 ## Background and Areas of Interest
 At a high level my research consists of generation of Control Lyapunov Functions and Control Barrier Functions to generate a library of manuevers, and then piecing together the manuevers to generate executable paths or trajectories for a vehicle to follow.